Marci Comeau[1]

 Juvenile courts have exclusive original jurisdiction over all proceedings relating to children alleged or found to be dependent, but jurisdiction continues only until the dependency action is terminated or the court determines that the child is no longer dependent.[12]

 The family court has concurrent original jurisdiction with the juvenile court over all proceedings under chapter 13.34 RCW if a superior court judge of a county authorizes concurrent jurisdiction as provided in RCW 26.12.010.[13]
-The juvenile court has concurrent original jurisdiction with the family or probate court over minor guardianship proceedings under chapter 11.130 RCW and proceedings regarding parenting plans or residential schedules under chapter 26.09, RCW 26.26A, and RCW 26.26B RCW, under the terms set forth in chapter 13.34.155 RCW.[14]
+The juvenile court has concurrent original jurisdiction with the family or probate court over minor guardianship proceedings under chapter 11.130 RCW and proceedings regarding parenting plans or residential schedules under chapters 26.09, 26.26A, and 26.26B RCW, under the terms set forth in RCW 13.34.155.[14]

 Notice of Removal – Allegations – Report